Seeking power in Jesus’ name: Trump sparks a rise of ‘Patriot Churches’

 After another “amen,” the service begins with everyone’s hands raised to “Here I Am to Worship,” a popular contemporary Christian song performed in many evangelical churches.

 This is a Patriot Church, part of an evolving network of nondenominational start-up congregations that say they want to take the country back for God.
 While most White conservative Christian churches might only touch on politics around election time and otherwise choose to keep the focus during worship on God, politics and religion are inseparable here.
-The Tennesee congregation is one of three Patriot Churches that formed in September — one near Liberty University in Lynchburg, Va., and the other in Spokane, Wash., and Peters says he is talking with several more pastors of existing churches who want to join them.
+The Tennessee congregation is one of three Patriot Churches that formed in September.
+The other two are near Liberty University in Lynchburg, Va., and in Spokane, Wash., and Peters says he is talking with several more pastors of existing churches who want to join them.

 The 50 or so people in attendance may identify as born-again or just as generic “Bible-loving” Christians.
 Peters’s flock is not affiliated with a specific denomination, but it does have a distinct identity.
 The Patriot Churches belong to what religion experts describe as a loosely organized Christian nationalist movement that has flourished under President Trump.
 In just four years, he has helped reshape the landscape of American Christianity by elevating Christians once considered fringe, including Messianic Jews, preachers of the prosperity gospel and self-styled prophets.
 At times, this made for some strange bedfellows, but the common thread among them is a sense of being under siege and a belief that America has been and should remain a Christian nation.